genesiscommunitysuccess/docs/versioned_docs/version-2022.3/03_server/04_event-handler/03_advanced.md

 * AUDIT_EVENT_TEXT: Optional “REASON” value sent as part of the event message
 * AUDIT_EVENT_USER: Extracted from the event message

-To guarantee that the audit record is inserted into the audit table, Genesis provide a parameter to `eventhandler` blocks:`transactional = true | false`.
+To guarantee that the audit record is inserted into the audit table, Genesis provides a parameter to `eventhandler` blocks: `transactional = true | false`.

 [Transactional eventhandlers](../../../server/event-handler/basics/#transactional-event-handlers-acid) are [ACID](../../../getting-started/glossary/glossary/#acid)-compliant, which means that they use concept of transactions to guarantee that the audit record is inserted into the audit table.
 In other words, if `transactional = true` and the `eventHandler` triggered finishes its excecution, then it is guaranteed that the audit record is inserted.